 Allergen info: Dairy, Nut, Gluten & Soy free

 Allergen info: Candy Kittens are produced with a dairy free, nut free, gluten free & soy free recipe.
-The calendars are packed in a factory that handles dairy, peanuts and nuts.
+The calendars are packed in a factory that handles dairy, peanuts, nuts and sesame.

 Alternatives to chocolate advent calendars for kids – completely allergy free!